 - The Transaction Sale – where the focus is on the sale of the commodity

-In Beyond Price (and in the video Moving Beyond Price), I share the importance of focusing on establishing the intelligence and enterprise value of your company to support margin expansion.
+In Beyond Price, I share the importance of focusing on establishing the intelligence and enterprise value of your company to support margin expansion.

 As we’ve been rolling these ideas out to our clients and to their salespeople, we see a common area of resistance in the belief that, regardless of what you do, customers are going to increase the pressure they place on your price.